Marcel Pagnol: As a novelist

 In 1957, the first two novels in the series, La Gloire de mon père and Le château de ma mère were published to instant acclaim.
 The third Le Temps des secrets was published in 1959, the fourth Le Temps des Amours was to remain unfinished and was not published until 1977, after his death.
 In the meantime, Pagnol turned to a second series, L'Eau des Collines – Jean de Florette and Manon des Sources – which focused on the machinations of Provençal peasant life at the beginning of the twentieth century and were published in 1962.

-Pagnol adapted his own film Manon des Sources, with his wife Jacqueline in the title role, into two novels, Jean de Florette and Manon des Sources, collectively titled L'Eau des Collines.
+L'Eau des collines was itself based on the film Manon des Sources, which Pagnol had directed in 1952 with his wife Jacqueline in the title role.

-Death
+Later life

+Pagnol appeared before a review committee of the Parisian Comite Regional Interprofessionnel d'Epuration on 27 November 1946 for three charges of collaboration.
+His charges were for adding Philippe Pétain's armistice speech into The Well-Digger's Daughter, allowing La France en Marche, a Vichy propaganda film series, to be processed at his laboratories in Marseille, and distributing a propaganda short about the attack on Mers-el-Kébir.
+Pagnol defended himself as the Germans banned The Well-Digger's Daughter in 1941 and only unbanned it after the Pétain scene was removed and that the Vichy government seized his studios, personnel, and distribution services.
+All charges against him were dismissed on 3 February 1947.
+By that time, Pagnol had restarted his filmmaking career with Naïs.

+Pagnol's second marriage, with actress Jacqueline Pagnol, brought newfound happiness in his private life.
+In 1952, he gave Jacqueline the title role of Manon of the Spring, a two-part, 4-hour long film that he had written especially for her.
+In 1954, the death their daughter Estelle was a tragedy from which he never quite recovered; he stopped making film afterwards.
+Jacqueline's support helped him write his successful books during the following years.

-Marcel Pagnol died in Paris on 18 April 1974.
+Pagnol died in Paris on 18 April 1974.
 He is buried in Marseille at the cemetery La Treille, along with his mother, father, brothers, and wife.
-His boyhood friend, David Magnan (Lili des Bellons in the autobiographies), died at the Second Battle of the Marne in July 1918, and is buried nearby.
+His boyhood friend, David Magnan (Lili des Bellons in the autobiographies), who died at the Second Battle of the Marne in July 1918, is buried nearby.